 - SPI scholarship offers become null and void if the participant’s fees for all other courses, lodging, transportation, etc. are not paid by the first day of their first course.

 - Organizations sponsoring several individuals to attend SPI are eligible to receive scholarship help for a maximum of two participants.

-Scholarships are awarded on a rolling basis as applications are received and processed, until the scholarship fund has been fully distributed.
-The earlier your SPI and scholarship applications are received with complete supplemental information, the greater your chance of receiving a scholarship.
+Matching scholarships are awarded on a rolling basis as applications are received and processed, until the scholarship fund has been fully distributed.
+The earlier your SPI and scholarship applications are received, the greater your chance of receiving a scholarship.